 I know at least two of the above national media types have watched a Duquesne practice so far this fall.
 Besides our beat writers, how many local talking heads do you think have bothered to drive across downtown or in from the suburbs to develop their own first hand opinions?
 CBS’ Jon Rothstein tweeted his early guess at a Duquesne lineup over the summer which included two players just added in the spring class.
 I doubt if most local types could tell you five players on the team, but they sure have a firm opinion on what Greg Amodio’s doing to the athletic department.

 Truth told, the local media has no economic incentive to pay any attention to us.
 We don’t sell papers, generate much internet traffic or draw ratings on the radio and while healthier than perceived, local media doesn’t have the resources to dedicate time to something that doesn’t sell.
 However, if you don’t have enough economic incentive to do the research beyond looking at the standings have the courtesy to keep your mouth shut on the subject.
 The locals writers who like the program tend to put the time in to actually get to know it.

 Eventually, Duquesne needs to get over the hump and the local media will change their tune if it does.
 Till then, we’ll continue to hear the same old story from the same old folks.
 I won’t tell you who not to read, but some are worse than others.
 We do have great coverage from our beat writers so at least the desert still has some water left.
 Aside from them, we’ll need to go national if we hope to get any more insight on the team.

-Topics: Pittsburgh Media
+Tags: Pittsburgh Media